The Roman Catholic National Shrine, Walsingham

 Since 1968, the Marist Fathers have had the care of the shrine and, with the Marist Sisters and others, are responsible for the ministry to pilgrims.

 During the Visit of Pope John Paul II to England in 1982, the Slipper Chapel Statue was taken to Wembley Stadium and was carried around the stadium prior to the Papal Mass preceeded by The Director of the Roman Catholic Shrine (Fr Clive Birch sm) and the Administrator of the Anglican Shrine (Rev Christopher Colven).

 The Pope then insisted that the Statue be placed on the altar for the Mass.

 The Shop, café and offices at the Shrine were developed in 1988 and a font was installed in the cloister area.
 Later

 developments have improved the facilities for the Mass intentions office in the cloister behind the Font.

 In 1997 there were celebrations to mark the centenary of the first post-reformation pilgrimage which took place on 20th August 1897.
 One of the lasting legacies of the centenary celebrations is the Annunciation Window in the Slipper Chapel which was a gift of the Guild of Our Lady of Ransom, whose forebears had organised the 1897 pilgrimage.

 The Shrine now attracts some 100,000 pilgrims during the pilgrimage season with about 30 Major Pilgrimages from Catholic, Diocesan or Ethnic groups and Catholic Societies or Associations as well as many parish groups.
-At present our largest Pilgrimage is that of the Tamil community each July which attracts about 6,000 pilgrims, notable for half of them being Christian and half Hindu.
+At present our largest Pilgrimage is that of the Tamil community each July which attracts about 6,000 pilgrims, some being Christian and some Hindu in faith.